HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 ## Nested collection permissions

 !!! note
-    While upgrading to CF220, resources will be created for all the nested collections, which can cause subscriber and publisher environments to become out of sync.
-Hence, it is highly recommended to deregister DAM Staging by following the [Register/Deregister Subscriber](https://opensource.hcltechsw.com/digital-experience/CF219/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging/#registering-or-deregistering-for-dam-staging) procedure before upgrading the environments.
+    While upgrading from Pre CF220 to CF220 or later, resources will be created for all the existing nested collections via migration during the upgrade.
+Hence, it is highly recommended to deregister DAM Staging before upgrading the environments.
 Once the upgrade is complete, DAM Staging can be re-enabled.
+Refer [Register/Deregister Subscriber](https://opensource.hcltechsw.com/digital-experience/CF219/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging/#registering-or-deregistering-for-dam-staging).

 A nested collection inherits the permission from its root collection by default.
 In the following screenshot, the Editor permission is inherited from the root collection.